Ionfinisher/askiq/README.md

 ### Environment Setup

-Change the `.env.example` to `.env` in the project root and set the following environment variables:
+Change the `.env.example` to `.env.local` in the project root and set the following environment variables:

 ```bash
 # OpenAI project API Key